Advancing Safe Mechanical Ventilation Using Offline RL With Hybrid Actions and Clinically Aligned Rewards: Related Work

-A similar setup is used by \cite{kondrup2023towards}, where the Apache-II score function is employed as an intermediate (range) reward, and augmented by a terminal reward based on mortality.
+A similar setup is used by \cite{kondrup2023towards}, where the Apache-II score function is employed as an intermediate reward, and augmented by a terminal reward based on mortality.
 However, combining an intermediate reward with a terminal reward is non-trivial.
-Depending on the terminal reward's scale, the contributions at different time-steps in an episode can become skewed, either with an overwhelming influence from the terminal reward or an excessive emphasis on the range reward.
-We demonstrate that combining VFDs with range-based rewards avoids this while accounting for mortality in a better way.
+Depending on how the terminal reward is scaled, offline RL can end up ignoring one objective and overemphasize the other.
+Our setup optimally balances the different medical objectives.